GOP officials rehash old fight against Volkswagen union vote

 Republicans, including U.S. Sen. Lamar Alexander, the former governor who helped bring General Motors to Spring Hill decades ago, have praised the state’s law that bars employers from requiring workers to pay dues if their workplace has a union shop.
 More than half of states have similar laws, including the entire South and some more union-friendly states like Michigan and Wisconsin.

 Volkswagen has said it’s neutral on the upcoming vote.
-Three Democratic U.S. senators — Sherrod Brown of Ohio and Gary Peters and Debbie Stabenow of Michigan — questioned that in a letter, saying they’ve heard Chattanooga supervisors are having anti-union conversations with workers.
-They also worried about Volkswagen’s support for a procedural move that temporarily held up the setting of a vote date through the National Labor Relations Board, now with a majority appointed by President Donald Trump.
+Democratic U.S. Sens.
+Sherrod Brown of Ohio and Gary Peters and Debbie Stabenow of Michigan questioned that in a letter, saying they’ve heard Chattanooga supervisors are having anti-union conversations with workers.
+They also worried about Volkswagen’s support for a temporary delay on the setting of a vote date through the National Labor Relations Board, now with a GOP majority.

 This year’s vote has already seen TV advertising.
 UAW calls for workers to have a say over their schedules, “fair and simple bonuses” and respect in the workplace.
-Meanwhile, an anti-union group from the 2014 vote has resurfaced with its own TV ad that calls UAW desperate for new members amid plant closings.
+An anti-union group has re-emerged after the 2014 vote with its own TV ad calling UAW desperate for new members amid plant closings.

 Additionally, a third-party group is attacking VW over its 2015 emissions scandal.